A Day on Miyajima: Torii Gate, Deer, and the Best Maple Cake in Japan

 The UNESCO World Heritage shrine is built over water, its corridors extending on stilts above the tidal flats.
 Entry is 300 JPY.
 The current structure dates to 1168, though a shrine has existed here since the 6th century.

 The Noh theater stage — the oldest surviving Noh stage in Japan — sits over the water.
-I stood on it alone (a rare moment of solitude) and looked out at the torii gate through the stage's pillars.
-The framing was so perfect it felt deliberate, which of course it was.
+Stand on it early, before the crowds, and look out at the torii gate through the stage's pillars.
+The framing is so perfect it feels deliberate, which of course it is.
 Every sightline in this shrine is composed.

-I'd checked the tide times at miyajima.or.jp the night before.
-High tide was at 10:30 AM, which meant the shrine would appear to float.
-The torii gate, at high tide, rises from the water like a portal to somewhere else.
+Check the tide times at miyajima.or.jp the night before.
+When high tide lands around 10:30 AM, the shrine appears to float, and the torii gate rises from the water like a portal to somewhere else.

 10:30 AM: The Floating Torii at High Tide

-I took photos from the shrine, from the shore, from a stone lantern on the beach.
+Shoot it from the shrine, from the shore, from a stone lantern on the beach.
 Every angle works.
-But the best view is from the small pier south of the shrine, where you can see both the gate and the shrine buildings reflected in the water.
+But the best view is from the small pier south of the shrine, where both the gate and the shrine buildings reflect in the water.

 11:30 AM: Momiji Manju on Omotesando Street